purplethree/Derek_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
+For this milestone, I enabled text to speech within the object recognition system.
+I simply turned the volume up and the text to speech started working.
+I used the festival python wrapper which enabled text to speech directly from the object recognition code.
+Now, when the Pi camera detects an object, the user will hear it through the earbuds.
+I also assembled the glasses for this milestone.
+I made it portable by attaching a power bank instead of using a power outlet.
+I also replaced my short camera flex cable with a long one, so I can hold onto the Raspberry Pi while the camera is attached to the glasses.
+I then hotglued the camera to the glasses.
+Since I didn't want to put hot glue directly on the PCB, I build the camera mount without the legs.
+This made a clear protective box for the camera, which I could put hot glue on and attach to the glasses.
+After that, I tested my object recognition with the newly assembled glasses, and it worked.

+### Challenges and Triumphs

+### What I Learned

+### Future Plans

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone